 BizTalk Server Teach me something new about Flat Files (or not) Part II video and slides are available at Integration Monday

-Last year I presented several sessions on Integration Monday community but I never had the chance, for several and different reasons, to proper highlight on my personal blog.
-The second session that I delivered last year was the second part of the topic BizTalk Server: Teach me something new about Flat Files (or not) Part II.
+Last year, I presented several sessions on the Integration Monday community, but I never had the chance, for several different reasons, to properly highlight them on my personal blog.
+The second session I delivered last year was the second part of the topic BizTalk Server: Teach me something new about Flat Files (or not) Part II.

 • How to suppress Empty Lines everywhere (end or middle)?

-• My positional flat-file contains data that does not match the length expected (and they are not filled with empty spaces).
+• My positional flat-file contains data that does not match the expected length (and it is not padded with empty spaces).
 How can I handle that?

-• What if we don’t want to remove Headers but… in fact we want to deal with Headers and Trailers?
+• What if we don’t want to remove Headers, but we want to deal with Headers and Trailers?

-That was the sixth session that I deliver for that community:
+That was the sixth session that I delivered for that community:

 About my session